mentionthewar/mind-your-manors/README.md

 <strong>Medieval Crop Yields Database</strong> These spreadsheets show 30,000 data points on a range of agricultural produce from 1211 to 1491 (though most observations are from 1270-1430).
 The data is arranged by crop and county.

+<strong>Popular Protests in Late Medieval English Towns</strong>.
+The dataset covers 1196-1452 and could be interesting compared with the above data and tax data.
+Although the dataset is well structured, some research might be required to understand what the values in the all the fields signify.

 <strong>England's Immigrants</strong> (1330-1550) is a database of 64,000 migrants to England <a href="https://www.englandsimmigrants.com/">documented here</a>.

 <strong><a href="https://www.envidat.ch/dataset/digitizing-historical-plague">Digitizing historical plague</a></strong> provides time and place data for a large range of (British and International) plague outbreaks.
 The dataset incldes outbreaks beyond the medieval period.